akshitagupta15june/Face-X/Awesome-face-operations/Gender_Classification/Readme.md

 <img src="https://github.com/Vi1234sh12/Face-X/blob/master/Awesome-face-operations/Gender_Classification/Assets/cnn_illustration_a.png" align="right"/>
 Illustration of our CNN architecture.
 The network contains three convolutional layers, each followed by a rectified linear operation and pooling layer.
-The first two layers also follow normalization using local response normalization [28].
+The first two layers also follow normalization using local response normalization .
 The first Convolutional
-Layer contains 96 filters of 7×7 pixels, the second Convolutional Layer contains 256 filters of 5×5 pixels, The third and final Convolutional
+Layer contains 96 filters of` 7×7 pixels`, the second Convolutional Layer contains 256 filters of 5×5 pixels, The third and final Convolutional
 Layer contains 384 filters of 3 × 3 pixels.
 Finally, two fully-connected layers are added, each containing 512 neurons.
-See Figure 3 for a detailed schematic view and the text for more information.

-# Cascade Face Detection
+# `Cascade Face Detection`

-Object Detection using Haar feature-based cascade classifiers is an effective object detection method proposed by Paul Viola and Michael Jones in their paper, “Rapid Object Detection using a Boosted Cascade of Simple Features” in 2001.
+Object Detection using Haar feature-based cascade classifiers is an effective object detection method proposed by `Paul Viola` and `Michael Jones `in their paper, “Rapid Object Detection using a `Boosted Cascade of Simple Features`” in 2001.
 It is a machine learning based approach where a cascade function is trained from a lot of positive and negative images.
 It is then used to detect objects in other images.

 Here we will work with face detection.
 Initially, the algorithm needs a lot of positive images (images of faces) and negative images (images without faces) to train the classifier.
 Then we need to extract features from it.
 For this, haar features shown in below image are used.
 They are just like our convolutional kernel.
 Each feature is a single value obtained by subtracting sum of pixels under white rectangle from sum of pixels under black rectangle.